Naturaily/Naturaily-netlify/_posts/2019-01-02-how-a-modeling-agency-manager-became-a-software-developer.md

 To all you folks wondering at home - **is it possible to suddenly become a developer and completely change your (professional) life?** Well, while not quite easy, it’s not impossible either.
 Let’s take our friendly developer as an example and take a deep dive into his life.

-lukasz, is a 27 year old man, with a passion for art and tech.
+Lukasz, is a 27 year old man, with a passion for art and tech.
 Interesting combination you say?
 I thought so too - and so I kept dwelling.
 In his own words _“I spent my life torn between the two worlds and kept going back and forth.
 When I was in primary school I got my first computer and fell in love with fixing it up.
 Even as a kid I was fascinated with how it all worked.
 My hobby turned into a plan for the future when I went to an IT technical school.”_

 {% image /assets/images/2.webp model-2 model-2 %}